mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 	$ git clone https://github.com/mmgen/mmgen
 	Cloning into ’mmgen’...

-If you’re doing an offline install, you can then copy the cloned mmgen directory to your offline machine.
+If you’re doing an offline install, then copy the cloned mmgen directory to your offline machine.

 Enter the directory and install: